michaeleisel/zld/README.md

 ### Stability

 `zld` is forked from the most recently open-sourced version of `ld`.
+It's used by thousands of developers across many of the largest apps in the world.
 Without a few optimizations around hashing, it would produce byte-for-byte the same executables as the open-source one.
-Although it's not ideal to mix compiler and linker toolchain versions, the open-source one is fairly recent (Xcode 11, v512.4), this has been tested to work on Swift 5 projects.
-There's no obvious reason why it shouldn't.
-The linker, after all, is fairly language-agnostic. `zld` will be updated with more recent versions of the linker as Apple open-sources them.
+Although it's not ideal to mix compiler and linker toolchain versions, the open-source one is fairly recent. `zld` will continue to be updated with each new version of `ld` as it is released.

 ### Installation